On this page:

 We will not turn any women away or delay their maternity treatment if they cannot do so, nor if they are not eligible for free care.

-Our Overseas Patients team will work with women to assess their eligibility and to support them and discuss payment arrangements if they are not eligible for free NHS treatment.
+Our Overseas Patients team will work with patients to assess their eligibility and to support them and discuss payment arrangements if they are not eligible for free NHS treatment.

 More details can be found in the leaflet below.